Aspects of Jesus

 The world has grown grey from Thy breath. - Swinburne

-The Sterilized Jesus
+The Sterilized Yeshua

 The above complaint by Swinburne was made because he felt that in his society Christendom had taken